NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

    When 'resfn' (or 'eventsfn', or 'jacfn') require data outside of their normal arguments, you can supply 'userdata' as an option.
-When given, 'userdata' must appear in the function signatures for all of 'resfn', 'eventsfn' (when not None), and 'jacfn' (when not None), even if it is not used in all of these functions.
+When given, 'userdata' must appear in the function signatures for ALL of 'resfn', 'eventsfn' (when not None), and 'jacfn' (when not None), even if it is not used in all of these functions.
 Note that 'userdata' only takes up one argument position; however, 'userdata' can be any Python object.
-   Therefore, if you need to pass more than one extra argument then you should pack all of the data into a single tuple, dict, dataclass, etc. and pass them all together as 'userdata'.
+   Therefore, to pass more than one extra argument you should pack all of the data into a single tuple, dict, dataclass, etc. and pass them all together as 'userdata'.
 The data can be unpacked as needed within a function.

    .. rubric:: Examples

    The following example solves the Robertson problem, which is a classic test problem for programs that solve stiff ODEs.
 A full description of the problem is provided by `MATLAB`_.
-Note that in initializing the solver, ``algebraic_idx=[2]`` specifies ``y[2]`` is purely algebraic, and ``calc_initcond='yp0'`` tells the solver to determine the values for 'yp0' at 'tspan[0]' before starting to integrate.
-That is why it can be initialized as an array of zeros even though plugging in 'y0' to the residuals expressions actually gives ``yp0 = [-0.04, 0.04, 0]``.
+Note that while initializing the solver, ``algebraic_idx=[2]`` specifies ``y[2]`` is purely algebraic, and ``calc_initcond='yp0'`` tells the solver to determine the values for 'yp0' at 'tspan[0]' before starting to integrate.
+That is why 'yp0' can be initialized as an array of zeros even though plugging in 'y0' to the residuals expressions actually gives ``yp0 = [-0.04, 0.04, 0]``.
    The initialization is checked against the correct answer after solving.